 Neck pain happens for various reasons, including cervical spine pressure, nerve inflammation, and spinal tension.
 Our neck doctors in Nashville and Franklin, Tennessee, are ready to help no matter where your neck pain started.
 They offer a variety of treatments to help you feel and function your best.
 Book through the online scheduler or call the office for an appointment today.

 Neck pain is a common issue for both men and women.
 In most cases, acute (short-term) neck pain directly results from cervical spine pressure, nerve irritation, or nerve inflammation.

 The exact trigger of the pressure, irritation, or inflammation could be any of the following:

 If your neck pain continues for more than three months, it's considered chronic.
 The most common reasons for chronic neck pain are:

-Your orthopedic surgeon may order one or more tests, such as an X-ray or magnetic resonance imaging (MRI) scan.
+A neck specialist may order one or more tests, such as an X-ray or magnetic resonance imaging (MRI) scan.
 These tests help them pinpoint the cause of your neck pain and develop a personalized treatment plan.
 Neck pain treatment at Elite Sports Medicine and Orthopedics begins with the least invasive options before surgery.
 If your neck pain is severe, or if it persists despite treatment, steroid injections or surgery may be necessary.

 Our Neck Pain Specialists